sntrenter/Deep-Learning/PROJECT.md

 ### Phase I. Data preparation
 1. Watch the lectures in [Module 5](https://github.com/badriadhikari/Deep-Learning/blob/main/LECTURES.md#5-preparing-images-for-deep-learning-sections-362-524-and-525).
-1. Decide dataset and take pictures (or collect images).
-In this phase the first task is to decide a dataset for your project.
-If you don't have any other project in mind, please do the "mood classification" project.
+1. In this phase the first task is to decide a dataset for your project.
+If you don't have any other project in mind, please choose to work on a "mood classification" project.
 For the mood classification project, you will need to decide a few moods you want to detect (smiling, laughing, crying, neutral, etc.) and take a few hundred pictures for each mood.
 For example, you will need to take around 200 pictures of you smiling in various lighting conditions, various clothings, and in various places.
 It may run into your mind to create a video instead and extract frames as images but previous students have achived almost 100% accuracy with such approach so I don't encourage that.
-1. Organize the dataset and visualize.
+1. The next step is to organize the dataset and visualize the images.
 A clean way to organize the images is to put them in folders by their categories.
 For example, put all 'smiling' pictures in one folder.
 The next step is to visualize sample images (a few images from your ~1000 images) in a Jupyter Notebook.
 1. In your report you should discuss distribution of output labels, i.e., a bar diagram (or a table) showing how many images belong to which categories.
 1. In your report you should also discuss how you plan to normalize your input images.